Voice and Tone

 - Reframe negative statements to be positive

 For example, turn “no shipping fee” into “free shipping.”
-It’s shorter, more accurate, and more upbeat.
+It’s shorter, more accurate, and friendlier.

 - When in doubt, delete “that”